 Additional Information: The Company has filed and will file Current Reports on Form 8-K, Quarterly Reports on Form 10-Q, and Annual Reports on Form 10-K, and other documents with the SEC.
 You should read these documents for more complete information about the Company.
-You may get these documents for free by visiting EDGAR on the SEC website a
+You may get these documents for free by visiting EDGAR on the SEC website at www.sec.gov.